 Caution regarding processed foods that may harbor many potential allergens.
 Patients may be allergic to several foods and food ingredients, and processed food products can be especially problematic.
 These foods often contain milk, egg, fish, beef, nuts, and seed proteins that are not listed on the product labels but can cause reactions such as oral allergy syndrome and anaphylaxis.
 Although processing of certain foods reduces their allergenicity (e.g., cutting or heating fruit), most allergens remain stable after processing.
 In some cases (e.g., roasting peanuts), processing increases allergenicity.
 Eating unprocessed, minimally processed, and homemade foods is likely to decrease this risk.
 In patients who suspect but cannot confirm food allergy, an elimination diet can be helpful (see below).

-Parents concerned with symptoms that are refractory to treatment in a child may frequently assume a food allergy is the cause, and restrict a child’s diet to a greater extent than necessary.
-Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies, and comparative reductions in growth have been identified in children on allergy elimination diets when compared to those on unrestricted diets.
-Children with food protein-induced enterocolitis syndrome (FPIES) may be particularly at risk because they are known to react to foods thought to be nonallergenic, including rice and oats, as well as fruits, vegetables, and meats.
+Parents concerned with symptoms that are refractory to treatment in a child may frequently assume a food allergy is the cause and restrict a child’s diet to a greater extent than necessary.
+Consequently, kwashiorkor, rickets, vitamin-mineral deficiencies, and comparative reductions in growth have been identified in children on allergy elimination diets when compared with those on unrestricted diets.
+Children with food protein-induced enterocolitis syndrome may be particularly at risk because they are known to react to foods thought to be nonallergenic, including rice and oats, as well as fruits, vegetables, and meats.
 Nevertheless, an antigen-avoidance diet for women who are breastfeeding may be used to reduce children’s risk of developing atopic eczema in families with a significant family history.
 In infants, older patients with elevated IgE levels, and persons diagnosed with food allergy who experienced atopic eczema/dermatitis, excluding certain foods (most often, cow’s milk and eggs) has been shown to reduce symptoms of this skin condition.
 Diet therapy has frequently been effective (52-80% of patients) in severe or otherwise refractory cases of atopic eczema/dermatitis.
-More than 50% of children experienced significant improvements in atopic dermatitis during dietary exclusion of cow’s milk and eggs, and roughly one-third outgrow their allergies after 1 to 2 years of avoiding the offending foods, with the exception of nuts and shellfish, which typically continue to elicit reactions.
+More than 50% of children experienced significant improvements in atopic dermatitis during dietary exclusion of cow’s milk and eggs, and roughly one-third outgrew their allergies after 1 to 2 years of avoiding the offending foods, with the exception of nuts and shellfish, which typically continue to elicit reactions.
 To identify foods that trigger atopic dermatitis, an elimination diet can be implemented on an outpatient basis.
 The procedure is described below.

 Start with a baseline diet made up of only those foods not implicated in food allergy, and eliminate cow’s milk, eggs, tree nuts, peanuts, fish, shellfish, and wheat.
 Well-tolerated foods include:

-Grains: brown, white, and puffed rice, and gluten free grains such as amaranth, millet, and buckwheat.
+Grains: brown, white, and puffed rice, and gluten-free grains such as amaranth, millet, and buckwheat.

 Cooked green, yellow, and orange vegetables: artichokes, asparagus, broccoli, chard, collards, lettuce, spinach, squash, string beans, sweet potatoes, tapioca, and taro.